 Lauren is originally from the Midwest (Illinois and Wisconsin) and has been living in Massachusetts since 2001.
 She’s been in working in veterinary care since 2010, and her experience includes humane societies, house calls, nursing, high volume spay and neuter, private practice and non-profit management, and specialty orthopedics.

 Lauren joined our team in August 2020.
 She loves people just as much as she loves animals, so working at Heal is “a dream come true.”
 Lauren shares her house with a smart and cuddly brown tabby rescue named Bisti, and very much misses the pair of rescue greyhounds she cared for over ten years.
-Outside of work, Lauren is usually cooking, fermenting, teaching herself food microbiology, going for a run, lifting weights, or playing fetch with her cat.
+Outside of work, Lauren is usually cooking, fermenting, foraging for wild edible plants, going for a run, lifting weights, or playing fetch with her cat.

 Erin joined the team Heal with three years previous experience working at in small animal practice.
 She studied Biology and Psychology at Northeastern University and is now attending The Cummings School of Veterinary Medicine at Tufts University.

 Since joining the team at Heal, she has had a passion for learning more about surgery/anesthesia, as well as the strong shelter connections we have formed in the area.
 She also hopes to complete her Fear-Free certification to ensure an easy, low-stress experience for each patient.
 Outside of work, she also volunteers with the New England Aquarium's medical center, spends time with her family and friends, and hangs with her two dogs Teddy and Penny and her cat Gillie.

 No, Erin is not a cat, but until she gives us a picture we will represent her with this cute kitten with a slightly intense look in her eye.